-The International Media Program (IMP), a pioneering program in Spain, is a university-accredited qualification of the School of Communication at the University of Navarra aimed at preparing students to become communication professionals with an international profile.
+The International Media Program (IMP), a pioneer in Spain, is an own program of the School of Communication at the University of Navarra designed to prepare communication professionals with an international profile.

-The globalization of content and audiences, as well as the proliferation of multinational communication companies, has led to high demand for university graduates capable of communicating with international and multicultural audiences.
+The globalization of content and audiences, and the proliferation of multinational media companies, has led to a high demand for graduates capable of addressing international and multicultural audiences.

-The IMP is an excellent program aimed at students with a high level of English and a clear international outlook characterized by:
+The IMP is a program of excellence, designed for students with high proficiency in English and a clear international calling characterized by:

-Students will have the opportunity to take some subjects in English, the content of which looks beyond national borders.
+Students will have the opportunity to study some subjects in English whose contents look far beyond national borders.

-Students apply for admission to the program at the same time and using the same form as for any of the three degree programs offered by the School of Communication (Audiovisual Communication, Journalism or Advertising and Public Relations), by indicating the selected degree program + IMP.
+Students apply for the program on the same application form as they do for any of the three degrees of the Faculty of Communication (Film-TV-Radio, Journalism, Advertising and Public Relations), indicating the chosen degree + IMP.

-- TOEFL: A score of 80 or higher on the Internet-based TOEFL (iBT)
+- TOEFL: 80 points or higher on the internet based TOEFL (iBT)

 - Cambridge: Advanced or Proficiency